ramp-eu/CONTRA-2.0/README.md

 ## Background
 The agent is designed to enable IoT capabilities for legacy production and warehousing machines supporting old-fashioned (but still popular) serial communication using RS232 connection and ASCII based data protocols.
 Additionally it supports MODBUS TCP protocol to retreive data form connected machines.

-The agent was tested on two machines:
+The agent was tested on two warehouse machines:
-* KUKA KR150 robot using RS232 serial connection with additional serial-to-ethernet hardware gateway converter
+* KUKA KR150 robot using RS232 serial connection with additional serial-to-ethernet hardware gateway converter (e.g. USR W610)
 * automated stacker using PLC controller connected to an ethernet, network supporitng MODBUS TCP protocol

 This IoT Agent is designed to be a bridge between HTTP, ASCII based protocols or [MODBUS TCP protocol](https://www.modbus.org/docs/Modbus_Messaging_Implementation_Guide_V1_0b.pdf) and the FIWARE NGSI standard used in FIWARE.
 This project is based in the Node.js IoT Agent library.
 More information about the IoT Agents can be found within the library's [GitHub repository](https://github.com/telefonicaid/iotagent-node-lib).